-Command / Role Key/CSP Service Unauth JSO / User NSO Description access Key types Update Firmware Service (Calls: Programming Begin, Programming Begin Chunk, Programming Load Block, Programming End Chunk, Programming End) monitor monitor monitor These commands are used in the update firmware service.
-The individual commands are required to load the candidate firmware image in sections small enough to be transported by the interface.
+Command / Role Vov./CCD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Update Firmware monitor monitor monitor This service is used in the update firmware service.
 Thales supply the LoadROM utility for the administrator to use for this service.
 This utility issues the correct command sequence to load the new firmware.
-The module will only be operating in a FIPS approved mode if you install firmware that has been validated by NIST / CSEC.
-Administrators who require FIPS validation should only upgrade firmware after NIST / CSEC issue a new certificate.
+The module will only be operating in a FIPS approved mode if you install firmware that has been validated by NIST / CSE.
+Administrators who require FIPS validation should only upgrade firmware after NIST / CSE issue a new certificate.
 The monitor also checks that the Version Sequence Number (VSN) of the firmware is as high or higher than the VSN of the firmware currently installed.
 Uses Firmware Integrity Key and Firmware Confidentiality Keys.
 Sets Firmware Integrity Key and Firmware Confidentiality Keys.
-[DSA2, AES] Verify No handle, ACL handle, ACL Verifies a digital signature using a stored key.
+[DSA, AES] Verify No handle, ACL handle, ACL Verifies a digital signature using a stored key.
 Uses a key object.
-RSA, DSA, DSA2, ECDSA, ECDSA2, Triple DES MAC, HMAC Write File No cert Yes Writes a file, but not a logical token, to a smart card or software token.
+RSA, DSA, ECDSA, Triple DES MAC, HMAC Verify Certificate Yes Yes Yes Verifies a certificate.
+If the certificate (including any delegation chain) verifies correctly, then the command succeeds.
+Access to keys?
+[ECDSA public keys] Write File No cert Yes Writes a file, but not a logical token, to a smart card or software token.
 Note these files do not have an ACL, use the NVMEM commands to create files with an ACL.
 No access to keys or CSPs

-Command / Role Service JSO / User NSO Description Key/CSP access Key types Write Share No cert, handle handle Writes a new share to a smart card or software token.
+Command / Role Vov./CSD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Write Share No cert, handle Writes a new share to a smart card or software token.
 The number of shares that can be created is specified when the token is created.
-All shares must be written before the token is destroyed. key, creates [AES, Triple DES, SHA-1]
+All shares must be written before the token is destroyed.
+Sets pass phrase, uses module key, creates share, uses pass phrase and module key, creates share key, uses module key, uses share key, exports encrypted share.
+[AES, Triple DES, SHA-1]